erfiaco/Learning-stuff/Glossary.md

 *git init: initialize folder so we can monitorize changes inside it *git add filename: starts tracking the file.
 Once we track it we can stage it to commit.
 *git reset filename: To unstage a file, use 'git reset HEAD YOUR-FILE'.
-*git add .: Adds the files in the local repository and stages them for commit.
+*git add .: Adds all the files in the local repository and stages them for commit.
-*git add _n deals with all changes to files deleting or changing names *git commit -m 'message' this updates my local repo and keeps track of intermediate versions.
+*git add _n deals with all changes to files deleting or changing names *git commit -m "message" this updates my local repo and keeps track of intermediate versions.
 *git remote add origin server: connects an existing remote repository to the current local repository (the server is written as http://github.com/erfiaco/Learning_stuff.git)
 *git remote -v: checks the remote repository connected to the local *git remote rm destination: note. if i play the latter command it may show me destination and a server: it indicates when my local is a destination repository from a forkk for example